danforthcenter/plantcv/docs/pipeline_parallel.md

 file with your favorite text editor and adjust the parameters as needed.

 Some notes on JSON format:
-* Like Python, string variables (e.g. "VIS") need to be in quotes.
+* Like Python, string variables (e.g. "VIS") need to be in quotes but must be double `"` quotes.
 * Unlike Python, `true` and `false` in JSON are lowercase.
 * `None` in Python translates to `null` in JSON
 * `\` characters need to be escaped in JSON e.g. `\d` in Python becomes `\\d` in JSON